learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 #### Our First Form

-Let's build a form with two input fields, one for your name and one for your favorite food.
+Let's build a form with two input fields: one for your name and one for your favorite food.
 We'll enclose our `<input>` tags in `<p>` tags so we can give them some textual context.

 Put it all together and your HTML form will look like this: